What do you do when Death comes knocking?

 Let me help you with your answer.

-Just a little while ago I was speaking with someone I’ve known all my life.
-She has only weeks to live.
+A few years ago, I spoke with someone I had known all my life.
+She had only weeks to live.

 She said, “I’m afraid.”